arynishere/Kubectl.alias/README.md

-# kubectl-alias-
+# kubectl alias
-you can use this script for set alias about kubectl
+## you can use this alias for kubernetes